behance/docker-base/README.md

 ### Shutdown Behavior

-Sequence of events for a crashed supervised service:
+#### Sequence of events for a crashed supervised service:

 1. [finish](https://github.com/just-containers/s6-overlay#writing-an-optional-finish-script) script is executed
 1. If no `finish` script is specified, service gets restarted, with no further action
-1. If `finish` script specifies to bring the container down, admin-initiated container termination behavior applies (above).
+1. If `finish` script specifies to bring the container down, admin-initiated container termination behavior applies (below).

-Sequence of events for a `docker stop` or admin-initiated container termination:
+#### Sequence of events for a `docker stop` or admin-initiated container termination:

 1. SIGTERM is broadcast to all supervised services, described as a [run](https://github.com/just-containers/s6-overlay#writing-a-service-script) script.
 1. Scripts in `/etc/cont-finish.d` are executed, each with S6_KILL_FINISH_MAXTIME